mitsuhiko/lucumr/2010/8/18/the-lazy-user-is-openid-s-security-issue.rst

 application and will skip the screen the next time the application requested authentication until the browser closes.

-Enter OpenID's (and OAuth's) security problem: the remember me for this computer button.
+Enter OpenID's (and OAuth's) security problem: the “remember me for this computer button”.

 For as long as I have to do with websites and authentication systems the following three rules were widely followed by application developers: